dwarvesf/research/breakdown/cap.md

 - **Channels**: Stereo when available, mono fallback
 - **Profile**: AAC-LC (Low Complexity)

-These encoding parameters balance quality with the performance constraints of real-time capture.
+These encoding parameters reflect extensive tuning to balance output quality with the stringent performance requirements of real-time capture.

 ### Performance characteristics

-The instant mode pipeline resource usage is as follows:
+The careful optimization throughout the pipeline results in the following measured resource usage:

 | Component      | CPU Usage\* | Memory | Notes                   |
 | -------------- | ----------- | ------ | ----------------------- |